 - Keep Cool?
 A latex bed does not overheat you as memory foam can do.

 - Bounce?
 A latex foam mattress is pretty good for bed-time games – kids or adult games!

 So which to buy?
 Here are my best latex mattress reviews 2019 to help you choose the latex foam mattress most suited to your needs.
 I shall first review the 10 best latex mattresses I can find, and then provide you with a Buyer’s Guide to help you understand the benefits of latex mattresses and what to look for when buying one.

 Best Latex Mattress Review 2019

-I have investigated and checkout out the various latex mattress brands and models available, and come up the following ten that I believe best taking several factors into consideration.
-Value for money was one, but so too were comfort, weight, thickness, health issues and other factors that people should consider when choosing a mattress.
+I have investigated and check out out the various latex mattress brands and models available, and come up with the following ten that I believe best taking several factors into consideration.
+Value for money was one, but so too were a comfort, weight, thickness, health issues and other factors that people should consider when choosing a mattress.
 Here are my ten best latex mattresses for 2019.
 The size chosen for the review was Queen size to ensure a true comparison is made.

 * Mattress types are explained in detail below, in the Buyer’s Guide.